Shimon Sakaguchi

-Shimon Sakaguchi (坂口 志文, Sakaguchi Shimon) is a Japanese immunologist, a Distinguished Professor of Osaka University, and a Professor Emeritus of Kyoto University.
+Shimon Sakaguchi (坂口 志文, Sakaguchi Shimon) is a Japanese immunologist.
+He is a distinguished professor at Osaka University and a professor emeritus at Kyoto University.

 His work includes the discovery of regulatory T cells and describing their role in the immune system.
 In 2025, he was jointly awarded the Nobel Prize in Physiology or Medicine with Mary E. Brunkow and Fred Ramsdell.

 Early life and education

 Shimon Sakaguchi was born on 19 January 1951 in Nagahama, Shiga.
 He received a medical degree in 1976 from the Faculty of Medicine at Kyoto University.
 In 1982, he also received a PhD degree from Kyoto University.

 Career

 Sakaguchi undertook postdoctoral research in the United States at Johns Hopkins University and Stanford University from 1983 to 1987 as a Lucille P. Markey Scholar.
 Later, he worked as an assistant professor in the Department of Immunology at the Scripps Research Institute.

 After returning to Japan in 1991, he worked at Riken as an investigator of the Japan Science and Technology Agency.
 Later, he became the head of the Department of Immunopathology at the Tokyo Metropolitan Institute of Gerontology.
 Between 1998 and 2011, he worked as a professor and chairman of the Department of Experimental Pathology at the Institute for Frontier Medical Sciences of Kyoto University.
 From 2007 to 2011, he also served as the institute's director.
 His lab was moved to Osaka University in 2011.